guita9/crud-app/README.md

 FastAPI Application (app/ directory)

-  - main.py: This is the main file for your FastAPI application.
+  - main.py: This is the main file for FastAPI application.
 It's where the FastAPI instance is created and all the API endpoints (routes) like /users/ for creating, reading, updating, and deleting users are defined.
 It uses Depends to inject a database session into each endpoint, making sure database operations are handled correctly.

-  - models.py: This file defines the structure of your database tables using SQLAlchemy.
-For example, the User class here describes what a "user" record looks like in your PostgreSQL database (it has an ID, name, age, and email).
+  - models.py: This file defines the structure of database tables using SQLAlchemy.
+For example, the User class here describes what a "user" record looks like in PostgreSQL database (it has an ID, name, age, and email).

   - schemas.py: This file uses Pydantic to define how data should look when it comes in or goes out of your API.
-It ensures that the data you receive (e.g., when creating a user) has the correct fields and types, and that the data you send back is well-structured.
-This helps prevent errors and makes your API predictable.
+It ensures that the data receive (e.g., when creating a user) has the correct fields and types, and that the data you send back is well-structured.
+This helps prevent errors and makes API predictable.

-  - database.py: This file handles the connection to your PostgreSQL database.
-It sets up the "engine" (the actual connection), a "sessionmaker" (to create individual conversation sessions with the database), and a "Base" for your models.
+  - database.py: This file handles the connection to PostgreSQL database.
+It sets up the "engine" (the actual connection), a "sessionmaker" (to create individual conversation sessions with the database), and a "Base" for models.
 Crucially, it gets the database connection details from an environment variable (DATABASE_URL), which is a good practice for security and flexibility.

 Docker Compose (docker-compose.yml)